nxp-imx/meta-nxp-connectivity/README.md

 The prebuilt images for i.MX8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK and i.MX8ULP EVK can be downloaded from [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).

-<a name="How-to-build-OTBR"></a>
+<a name="How-to-build-OTBR-OT"></a>

-# How to build OpenThread Border Router with the Yocto SDK
+# How to build OpenThread Border Router and OpenThread Daemon with Yocto SDK

 There are 3 modules for OpenThread Border Router (OTBR): otbr-agent, ot-ctl and otbr-web.
-The otbr-web module requires liboost static and jsoncpp packages, which are not included in the default Yocto images.
+There are 2 modules for OpenThread: ot-daemon, ot-client-ctl.

 To build these binaries, we need to use the Yocto SDK toolchain with meta-nxp-connectivity included.
 This SDK can be generated with below commands: